spdx/spdx-3-model/model/Core/Classes/Hash.md

 that maps data of arbitrary size to a bit string (the hash) and is a one-way function, that is, a function which is practically infeasible to invert.

 This is commonly used for integrity checking of data.

+Please note that different profiles may also provide additional methods for verifying the integrity of specific subclasses of Elements.

 ## Metadata